david-ca6/Davinci-Simple-Caption/readme.md

 - Cross-platform, you can use it on Windows, macOS and Linux
 - Compatible with both Davinci Resolve Free and Davinci Resolve Studio (paid)

+## Dependencies
+- Python 3.10+
+- tkinter (standard library)

 ## About
-Part of the code in this project is based on one of my older project [Resolve_TextPlus2SRT](https://github.com/david-ca6/Resolve_TextPlus2SRT).
+The starting point of Simple Caption is based on one of my older project [Resolve_TextPlus2SRT](https://github.com/david-ca6/Resolve_TextPlus2SRT).
-But TextPlus2SRT was more a custom script for my own use than anything else, it was missing a lot of features, it was only working with linux, required to type in a terminal, and the feature were very basic (only convert SRT to TextPlus).
-Simple Caption is a stronger base to work from to make a more powerful and user-friendly tool.
+But TextPlus2SRT was more a custom script for my own use than anything else, it was missing a lot of features, it was only working with linux, required to type in a terminal, and it only allowed to convert SRT to TextPlus, nothing more.
+Simple Caption is inteded to be a stronger base to work from to make a more powerful and user-friendly tool.